process-analytics/mxgraph-road-to-DefinitelyTyped/README.md

 # Onboarding people who have individual repositories/packages

-This current proposal is to invite all volunteers to contribute to the [hungtcs/mxgraph-type-definitions](https://github.com/hungtcs/mxgraph-type-definitions) repository, then propose a Pull Request to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+This current proposal is to invite all volunteers to contribute to the [typed-mxgraph/typed-mxgraph](https://github.com/typed-mxgraph/typed-mxgraph) repository (initial work started on [hungtcs/mxgraph-type-definitions](https://github.com/hungtcs/mxgraph-type-definitions) which has been deprecated on 2020-12-16).
+Then we may eventually propose a Pull Request to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

 If you think that there is something among the [existing solutions](./existing-solutions.md) that already provide a better support than the proposed repository, please submit an issue to start a discussion about that.